hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 5 4 4 3 3 1 6 1 8
-Weapons/Armour: Shadow Warriors may be equipped with weapons and armour chosen from the Shadow Warrior Equipment list.
+Weapons/Armor: Shadow Warriors may be equipped with weapons and armor chosen from the Shadow Warrior Equipment list.

 Shadow Warrior Novices